Chick tract: Themes

-Chick tracts end with a suggested prayer for the reader to pray to accept Jesus Christ.
-In most of these tracts it is a standard sinner's prayer for salvation.
+Chick tracts end with a suggested prayer for the reader to pray to accept Jesus Christ; some include the question "Did you accept Jesus Christ as your own personal Saviour?" with yes or no checkboxes.
 In the tracts dealing with "false religions", the prayer includes a clause to reject these religions.
 Included with the prayer are directions for converting to Christianity, which is also repeated on the inside back panel along with steps to take should the reader convert to Christianity.